elitalon/elitalon.github.io/_posts/2023-11-04-enums-java-vs-swift.md

 In Swift, the most notable is perhaps [associated values](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/enumerations/#Associated-Values), which can be of a variable number and from heterogeneous types.

-In the case of Java, I was pleasantly surprised by the ability to associate different behaviours with each constant without having to switch over their value.
+In the case of Java, I was pleasantly surprised by the ability to associate different behaviours with each constant by having abstract methods instead of switching over `this`.

 I hope you've found this small comparison of such an essential type useful.
 I have left out things like [recursive enumerations](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/enumerations#Recursive-Enumerations), in hope that you can discover them and continue exploring on your own.